etse/phaser3-typescript-starter/README.md

-# Phaser 3 Typescript start
+# Phaser 3 Typescript starter

 A Phaser 3 Typescript starter.
 Assets are stored in the `assets-folder`.
 To get started just clone or fork this repo, run `npm install` and start coding.
 Use `npm start` to launch a webserver to test your code.